Ordinal43/nuxt-trello-clone/README.md

 # nuxt-trello-clone (WIP)

 ## About this project
 A work-in-progress Trello clone made with Nuxt and Vuetify.
-Check it out [here!](https://nuxt-trello-clone.herokuapp.com/)

 ## Build Setup